Mt Coot-tha Reserve

 Sir Thomas Brisbane Planetarium

 At the entrance to the Brisbane Botanic Gardens at Mt Coot-tha is the newly renovated Sir Thomas Brisbane Planetarium, the biggest...

 Authentic Italian gelato in dinky little tubs or cones, perfect for a promenade on a humid Brisbane evening.
 Try the classic salted...

 Mt Coot-tha Reserve information

-To get here via public transport, take bus 471 from bus stop 40 on Adelaide St, opposite King George Sq ($3.90, 25 minutes, hourly Monday to Friday, five services Saturday and Sunday).
-The bus drops you off in the lookout car park and stops outside the Brisbane Botanic Gardens en route.
+To get here via public transport, take bus 471 from Adelaide St in the city, opposite King George Sq ($6.10, 25 minutes).
+The bus drops you off at the lookout and stops outside the botanic gardens and planetarium en route.

 Just north of the road to the lookout, on Samuel Griffith Dr, is the turn-off to JC Slaughter Falls, 700m along a walking track; plus a 1.5km Aboriginal Art Trail , which takes you past eight art sites with works by local Aboriginal artists.
 You can also hike to the lookout from JC Slaughter Falls (about 4km return – steep!).
 There’s a cafe and flashy restaurant at the top.